 Let my story, or debt stories like this inspire you to make some changes and pay off the debt.
 Release the stress of debt and become debt free like I did.

-Over to Ruth from Money Savvy Mum UK to share his story.
+Over to Ruth from Money Savvy Mum UK to share her story.
 A familiar story of life spending getting out of control without the income to support it.

 How did you get into debt?